Sepulveda Transit Corridor Project

 Metro is making strides to improve travel between the San Fernando Valley, the Westside and Los Angeles International Airport (LAX).
 The natural barrier created by the Santa Monica Mountains means that most people traveling between these areas are funneled primarily onto the I-405 Freeway, already ranked as one of the most traveled urban highways in the nation.
 More than 400,000 people travel through this area every day to commute to work, school, and other destinations along the freeway and beyond.

 In Fall 2019, Metro completed a two-year Feasibility Study (Study) evaluating a number of alignments and station locations for a range of high-capacity rail transit alternatives between the San Fernando Valley and LAX with connections to existing and planned Metro bus and rail lines, including the East San Fernando Valley, Orange, Purple, and Expo Lines.
-The study findings will be the basis for future environmental analysis and project refinement, which was expected to begin in mid-2020.
+The study findings will be the basis for future environmental analysis and project refinement.
 Given the mountainous terrain, tunneling is being considered for part of the alignment.

 The Sepulveda Transit Corridor is part of the Measure M expenditure plan, with approximately $5.7 billion for new transit service to connect the San Fernando Valley and the Westside, scheduled to open by 2033-35.
 Approximately $3.8 billion is allocated to extend that service from the Westside to LAX with a 2057-59 opening date.

 On Oct.
 31, 2019, Metro issued a Request for Proposals (RFP) seeking assistance from the private sector to jointly develop plans for the Sepulveda Transit Corridor Project.
-Metro’s RFP seeks a pre-development agreement (PDA) with up to two private sector proposers to assist in the planning and design of this mega-project.
-In January, Metro reported that five teams successfully completed the PDA application: ACS Infrastructure Development; LA SkyRail Express; Sepulveda Transit Corridor Partners (Bechtel); Sepulveda Transit Corridor Partners (Fengate); and Tutor Perini, Parsons & Plenary.
-Metro was scheduled to award the PDA contract in summer/fall 2020.
+Metro’s RFP sought a pre-development agreement (PDA) with up to two private sector proposers to assist in the planning and design of this mega-project.
+Five teams successfully completed the PDA application: ACS Infrastructure Development; LA SkyRail Express; Sepulveda Transit Corridor Partners (Bechtel); Sepulveda Transit Corridor Partners (Fengate); and Tutor Perini, Parsons & Plenary.

 Los Angeles to San Francisco